realsensesolutions/actions-aws-aurora-dsql/README.md

 ## Connecting to Aurora DSQL

-Once deployed, you can connect to your Aurora DSQL cluster using:
+Aurora DSQL connections work through VPC endpoints rather than direct cluster endpoints.
+Once deployed, you can connect using:

 1. **PostgreSQL-compatible clients** (DBeaver, psql, etc.)
 2. **Connection details**:
-   - Host: Use the `cluster_endpoint` output
+   - Host: Use the `cluster_endpoint` output (this is the VPC endpoint DNS name)
    - Port: 5432
    - Database: postgres
    - Username: admin
    - Password: Generate authentication token using AWS CLI

+**Note**: The `cluster_endpoint` output provides the VPC endpoint DNS name, which is the actual connection endpoint for Aurora DSQL.
+If VPC endpoint is disabled, the cluster_endpoint will be null as Aurora DSQL requires VPC endpoints for connectivity.

 ### Generate Authentication Token